MultiCoreNetwork/MultiMC5/README.md

   <img src="https://avatars2.githubusercontent.com/u/5411890" alt="MultiMC logo"/>
 </p>

-MultiMC 5
+RedLauncher
 =========

-MultiMC is a custom launcher for Minecraft that allows you to easily manage multiple installations of Minecraft at once.
+RedLauncher is a fork of the famous MultiMC: A custom launcher for Minecraft that allows you to easily manage multiple installations of Minecraft at once.
 It also allows you to easily install and remove mods by simply dragging and dropping.
-Here are the current [features](https://github.com/MultiMC/MultiMC5/wiki#features) of MultiMC.
+Here are the current [features](https://github.com/MultiMC/MultiMC5/wiki#features) of MultiMC included in RedLauncher.

 ## Development